oroinc/platform/src/Oro/Component/Config/Resources/doc/cumulative_resources.md

 Initialization
 --------------
-The `Cumulative Resources` runtine  need to be initialized before you can use it.
+The `Cumulative Resources` routine need to be initialized before you can use it.
 It can be done in your application Kernel class.
 The initialization steps include clearing a state of [CumulativeResourceManager](../../CumulativeResourceManager.php) before constructors of any bundle will be called and set a list of available bundles for this manager.
 The following example shows how it is done in ORO platform:

 ``` php
 <?php